jacobmorzinski/GitTools/README.md

-# GitTools
+# dotgitscrape

-This repository contains three small python/bash scripts used for the Git research.
-[Read about it here](http://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/)
+If your website lets people download files from a root-level `.git` folder, people can reconstruct much of the repository from that `.git` folder.
+[This blog post](http://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/) describes the situation in more detail.

+This forked repository is for playing with my own copy of the code.

 ## Finder